 - Toxoplasmosis—a parasitic infection that can affect the brain

 Why do people with HIV get OIs?

-Once a person is infected with HIV, the virus begins to multiply and to damage the immune system.
+Once a person has HIV, the virus begins to multiply and to damage the immune system.
 A weakened immune system makes it harder for the body to fight off HIV-related OIs.

 HIV medicines prevent HIV from damaging the immune system.
 But if a person with HIV does not take HIV medicines, HIV infection can gradually destroy the immune system and advance to AIDS.
 Many OIs, for example, certain forms of pneumonia and tuberculosis (TB), are considered AIDS-defining conditions.
 AIDS-defining conditions are infections and cancers that are life-threatening in people with HIV.

 Are OIs common in people with HIV?